shabin5785/docker-learnings/Readme_3.md

 each node in swarm can be connected to one or more overlay networks.
 Like db in one network, server in another one or two etc

+- how overlay works is by using a routing mesh. this works within the swarm and routes the packets arriving to the service to the correct task.